threeandthreee/Archipelago/worlds/pokemon_frlg/docs/rom changes.md

 * You can fly between Kanto and the Sevii Islands
 * Trainers will not approach the player if Blind Trainers is on
 * The text displayed when a Trainer is about to send out a new pokémon has been shortened so that you can still see the name of the pokémon when deciding if you want to swap
-* Any cutscene that would warp the player somewhere no longer does so
 * Added a GO HOME option to the menu that teleports you to Pallet Town
 * The Old Man catching tutorial is skipped
 * Miguel's position in Mt.
 Moon will change based on which side you enter from